 - General self-efficacy (confidence in the ability to cope with the demands of our job)

 - Self-rated job performance (Bailey, 2015).

-To get a better handle on understanding the importance of emotional intelligence, let’s move on to some examples.
+To get a better handle on understanding the importance of emotional intelligence, let’s move on to some examples of emotional intelligence.

 7 Examples of High and Low EQ at Work

 We know that high EI/EQ in the workplace is an advantage, but how do we know it when we see it?
 What does it look like?